gmcgarry/pdp11/images/README.md

 Introduced in January 1973.

-It is a higher performance version of the PDP-11/20, with a microcoded multi-board CPU.
+It is a higher performance version of the PDP-11/20 (offering around twice the processing power), with a microcoded multi-board CPU.
 It uses the KD11-A CPU and an 18-bit MMU to support a maximum of 128 Kwords memory.

 The CPU is connected to the KY11-D front panel via a pair of BC08-R flat cables.

 Optional additions to the CPU included:

+- M7231 : KD11-A CPU data path [hex slot]
+- M7232 : KD11-A CPU uword [quad slot]
+- M7233 : KD11-A CPU IR decode [hex slot]
+- M7234 : KD11-A CPU timing [hex slot]
+- M7235 : KD11-A CPU status [hex slot]
-- KT11-D Memory Management
+- M7236 : KT11-D memory management [hex slot]
-- KE11-E Extended Instruction Set (EIS)
+- M7238 : KE11-E Extended Instruction Set (EIS) [hex slot]
-- KE11-F Floating Instruction Set (FIS floating point)
+- M7239 : KE11-F Floating Instruction Set (FIS floating point) [quad slot]
-- KJ11-A Stack Limit Register
+- M7237 : KJ11-A Stack Limit Register [single slot]
-- KW11-L Line Time Clock
+- M787  : KW11-L Line Time Clock [single slot]

 It came in two types of enclosures: the 21" BA11-F enclosure and the BA11-D/BA11-K enclosures (later units).
 The BA11-D used 9-pin power distribution connectors,